Technical translation: Translating technical texts

 Depending on the translator's experience and nature or the text, the translator might need to assess the degree of difficulty and type of difficulty in a text, such as whether they are able to translate the text properly in a timely manner, or whether there are more specific translation problems that they do not understand.
 Often, translators may have an area of expertise, and may be very familiar with certain terminology and texts.
 However, when a translator cannot learn all of the subject knowledge, it is possible to transfer over knowledge from other subjects that might be similar in nature, or do some research.

 Research enables translators to have a “good and solid understanding of the basic principles and technologies…” The translator must not only translate the terminology, but also the style in which the author originally wrote the document, to create the same effect in the target language.
 Along with previous subject knowledge, research helps the translator understand the basics of the text.
-Some of the tools a technical translator might use as well are glossaries, encyclopedias, and technical dictionaries, most of which may be recently published, as technology evolves quickly.
-The translator must always keep up to date with new technologies in the field they are translating into as well, by attending conferences or courses, or subscribing to magazines, so that they are using the latest terminology.
+Some of the tools a technical translator might use are glossaries, encyclopedias, and technical dictionaries, most of which may be recently published, as technology evolves quickly.
+The translator must always keep up to date with new technologies in the field they are translating into, by attending conferences or courses, or subscribing to magazines, so that they are using the latest terminology.

 In the case of terminological or language issues that the translator cannot solve on their own, the translator may do research or call on the experts of a particular field for more clarification and explanations.
 This includes working with all types of workers in certain technological and industrial fields, such as engineers, managers, etc. Two types of experts that a translator may consult while translating are the author who wrote the text in the source language and the expert in the target language.
 The author can explain the context and what they are trying to say, whereas the expert in the target language may be able to explain the terminology or what the author was trying to convey in the target language.
 Translation is teamwork rather than strict cooperation between the translator and the experts.
 However, if the information the experts provided does not resolve problems, for example, if there are terms that are difficult to translate and some that cannot be translated, it may be possible to explain concepts in the target language through examples.